dhk1349/Deep-Learning-Paper-Study/README.md

 Deep Residual Learning for Image Recognition

-YOLO
+Spectral Normalization for GANs

-Spextral Normalization for GANs
+infoGAN

 Neural tangent kernel: Convergence and generalization in neural networks